 Before you commit to a car, you should estimate its long-term ownership costs.
 These include insurance, depreciation, fuel consumption cost maintenance.

 Many people focus on performance and features when they are buying a car.
 However, these things should never blind you from finding out the car’s safety rating.
-You owe it to yourself to buy a new car with many of the latest safety features.
+You owe it to yourself to buy a new vehicle with many of the latest safety features.
 Your life is worth paying a little extra.

 Set Up a Test- Drive

-Now that you’ve found a car that seems like it might be a good fit for you, call or email the seller or dealership’s to schedule a day and time for a test-drive.
+Now that you’ve found a car that seems like it might be a good fit for you call or email the seller or dealership’s to schedule a day and time for a test-drive.
 By booking for a test-drive, you ensure that the car will be waiting for you when you arrive.

 What to Look for in a Test-Drive

-A car might seem to have all the features you want, but the true test takes place when you are in the driver’s seat.
+A car might seem to have all the features you want, but the real test takes place when you are in the driver’s seat.
 You should test-drive the car the way you would drive it during your everyday life.

 Get in and out of the car several times and be sure to sit in the backseat, especially if you plan on carrying passengers.
 Check out the cargo space.
 If you plan on using children’s car seats, bring those along to test for fit and ease of installation.

 While you are evaluating the car, don’t be distracted.
 Take your time looking at everything over and over again.
-A good dealer will respect your need to experience the car and will allow you to focus on the driving experience.
-Turn off the car stereo so as to listen to the sound of the engine.
+A good dealer will respect your need to experience the vehicle and will allow you to focus on the driving experience.
+Turn off the car stereo to listen to the sound of the engine.
 You can always evaluate the sound system later when you return to the dealership.